Sheila:

 Victor:

-Breathe in slowly for, say, six counts, and then breathe out slowly and evenly for six counts.
+Breathe in slowly for, say, six counts, and then breathe out slowly and

 Sheila: